millerms/CranburyChiropractic/_pages/services.md

 ## How Your Visit Works
 - **Listen & history** — your goals and story guide the plan.
 - **Targeted screen** — quick checks to uncover the underlying **cause** (the mobility, control, or tissue-irritability pattern most holding you back).
-- **Evaluate** — how input (eyes, inner ear, joints) connects to output (coordination, strength, confidence).
+- **Evaluate** — how input (joints/muscles, eyes, inner ear) connects to output (coordination, strength, confidence).
 - **Plan** — a right‑sized mix of adjustments and simple drills; when helpful we add **Class III cold laser** or **ESWT**.
 - **Treat** — precise, comfortable techniques matched to your preferences.
 - **Home micro‑sets** — brief exercises you can actually do.
 - **Track & reassess** — quick rechecks so you know what’s working.
 {: .reveal .reveal--up }

-We’re always working that sensory → brain → motor loop: clarify input from eyes, inner ear, and joints, help your brain update the map, and reinforce motor output so movement and vessel tone feel easier.
+We’re always working that sensory → brain → motor loop: clarify input from joints/muscles, eyes, and inner ear, help your brain update the map, and reinforce motor output so movement and vessel tone feel easier.
 {: .reveal .reveal--up }

 > We’re here to help you move better, recover faster, and stay active.
 If you have questions or need assistance, don’t hesitate to reach out.